ToastHawaii/osm-apps-catalog/src/www/docs/README.md

 Thank you very much for your commitment!

-Create a wiki Page about your app in the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/) and use the [Software template](https://wiki.openstreetmap.org/wiki/Template:Software) to descripte your app.
+Create a wiki Page about your app in the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/) and use the [Software template](https://wiki.openstreetmap.org/wiki/Template:Software) to describe your app.
 Or add your app to the [List of OSM-based services](https://wiki.openstreetmap.org/wiki/List_of_OSM-based_services) by using the [Service item template](https://wiki.openstreetmap.org/wiki/Template:Service_item).

 ## How can I remove a application from the list?